Zamor (artist): Press releases in 1980s

 Back from Colombia, Zamor stayed in Paris.
 For one year and a half he studied systematically the art works in the Louvre Museum using his historical background.
 He then moved to Grenoble, where the Mayor of Grenoble gives him a place to set up his art Studio.
 Here he developed his style introducing new elements in his drawings and paintings, especially the anamorphosis and the trompe-l'œil.
 In 1985 Zamor held another exhibition in the Theatre of Grenoble centered on one canvas with all the related drawings and studies around it.

 The Art critic and History of Art teacher in Florence (Italy) and in Grenoble (France), Philippe Renard, invite Zamor to La Pieve an Elici, in Lucca, Italy, to get know him better and later on published an interview for the magazine Connaissances des Hommes in Paris in 1985.
 The Greek translation were published in the literary magazine ΠΟΔΙΟΡΚ'ΙΑ, appeared in Athens in 1985.

 In 1986 The Eolia's Gallery, 10 rue de Seine in Paris, discovered Zamor's work and takes him under exclusivity.
 It organize different exhibitions of Zamor's drawings which generated a lively interest in the French press: the arts magazine L'Œil the newspaper Le Figaro, the weekly Le Point and in the Art's Anthology book written by the Art critics Gérard Xuriguera.

 On April 24, 1988, some of his works were sold at the Salle Drouot auction house "Cabinet Catherine Charbonneaux" in Paris.

 Travels in 1990s

 Zamor travel and works a lot, founding inspiration in new places.
 From Ardèche to Paris, then to Grenoble, then changing continents and living on the shores of the tropical sea.
 After this he moved to the countryside and the great hills of the Cordillera of the Andes and to Porto Rico.
 Wherever he ended up there were new possibilities for exhibitions.

-At Bogotá, in Colombia, he exhibited at the "Galerie d'Art" in the World Trade Center in 1991 and 1992(Newspaper "El Nuevo Siglo", Bogotá, Colombie, 24 sept.
-1992) another exhibition followed in Barranquilla, Colombia, in December 1992.
+At Bogotá, in Colombia, he exhibited at the "Galerie d'Art" in the World Trade Center in 1991 and 1992 another exhibition followed in Barranquilla, Colombia, in December 1992.
 In 1993 he stayed the whole year in Cartagena, Colombia, and from the end of 1993 to May 1996 on the high plateau of the Cordillera.
 After his return to France he was invited to exhibit his art works in San Juan de Puerto Rico, in 1997 and again in 2000 with Carolina Herrera.